 - How likely you are to stick around

-- If the role fits in with your long-term plans
+- If the role is a good fit with your long-term career plans

 - Your level of ambition